How to Write a Disaster Recovery Plan in 2024: Template + Examples

 • RTO: The maximum amount of downtime allowed

-• RPO: The maximum loss of data accepted (measured in time)
+• RPO: The maximum data loss accepted (measured in time)

 How to write a disaster recovery plan